A few miles outside the Welsh town of Aberystwyth lies Nanteos, ‘Stream of the Nightingale’. Take a look around this

 I could happily have spend my evening luxuriating in this bath.
 But after settling into our stunning room for the night, Mark and I took a look around the rest of the house.

 The library is perfect for relaxing in, with several small tables dotted around, and two leather Chesterfield sofas.
-The low lighting and rich green colour of the walls make the room feel very cosy.
+The low lighting and rich green colour of the walls make the room feel elegant but still very cosy.

 The Library bar is well stocked with a selection of beers, wines and spirits and a good range of soft drinks is available.